R2RITO/discipline_of_the_poor/README.md

     pip install -r requirements/prod.txt

 ## Database
-Create the database according to the credentials provided in the environment variables.
+Create the databases according to the credentials provided in the environment variables.

 Run migrations